Renumelb/HW18/README.md

 ## Step 5: Metamask account- Connect nodes  <a name="paragraph6"></a>

 Please import the node keys into Metamask so that the mined ETH can be received into your account.
-To do this, please select the "Import" option as below.
+To do this, please select the "Import" option and follow next steps.

 ![Metamask- Import Account- Node keys](https://github.com/Renumelb/HW18/blob/main/Screenshots/Metamaskimport1.PNG)

 Then select json file from the dropdown and navigate to the folder where the nodes have been created.
 Select the key stored in the "Keystore" folder and enter the node password as set up in Step 1.
 Repeat the same for node 2.